Sanity Simulations for Saliency Methods: Experiments

-To better understand how the methods' performance may vary across different buckets and to identify failure modes, we record the fraction of buckets for which each method is considered ``successful'' and indicate it with a color ranging from black (0) to white (1) (Figure~\ref{fig:caseview} Left).\footnote{This fraction only considers buckets that contain both relevant and irrelevant features.} Here we define ``success'' as PAFL > 0.5, which implies (1) feature attribution has reasonable focus on the relevant features, and (2) it correctly focuses more on the relevant features than on other irrelevant ones.
-This condition should be consistently satisfied in all buckets (i.e. the success ratio has to be 1) if the method is to be considered truly effective.
-Looking at the simple reasoning setups (the first two rows) we see that methods in the middle (I*G through DeepLIFT) have relatively higher success rates overall.
-Among these relatively successful ones, DeepLIFT-Rescale is the only method that succeeds in \textit{all} buckets for \textit{both} types of simple reasoning.
-Methods like Gradients, SmoothGradients, DeConvNet, and GBP fail to meet the criteria for all buckets, showing significantly weak focus on the relevant regions.
+To better view the success/failure cases, we record the fraction of buckets that contain both relevant and irrelevant features for which each method is considered successful and indicate it with a color ranging from black (0) to white (1) (Figure~\ref{fig:caseview} Top).
+For simple reasoning (the first two rows), methods in the middle (I*G through DL) have relatively higher success rates overall.
+Among these, DL-R is the only method that succeeds in \textit{all} buckets for \textit{both} types of simple reasoning.
+Methods like G, SG, DCN, and GBP fail to be successful for all buckets.